 The 2020 Expansion Project for the Xyris Gas Plant Facility to refurbish the facility and connect it to the DBNGP awarded more than $2 million to local contractors to provide construction services.
 In addition, local contractors were engaged for road maintenance, cleaning, minor earthworks and communications.

-All the major units of the Waitsia Gas Plant were build in Western Australia by specialist fabrication companies and trucked to site – the largest of the modules weighed in at 45 tonnes and stands 34m tall.
+All the major units of the Waitsia Gas Plant were built in Western Australia by specialist fabrication companies and trucked to site – the largest of the modules weighed in at 45 tonnes and stands 34m tall.
+During 2023-24 peak construction, the project created 39 regional jobs and supported 705 jobs statewide.

 Waitsia Gas Project Stage 2B

-Waitsia Gas Project Stage 2B proposes to drill a further five to eight wells, which would be tied-back via new flowlines to the Waitsia Gas Plant.
+Waitsia Gas Project Stage 2B reached Final Investment Decision (FID) by the Waitsia Joint Venture in October 2025.
+The project includes connecting three additional wells, which would be tied-back via new flowlines to the Waitsia Gas Plant.

 These activities will occur on private agricultural land or at existing well pads that have gas infrastructure in place or adjacent to them.